 After 1973, production decreased again to a small amount, but the plant also had new orders that were considered “special” explosives and propellants for the Armed Services including the Navy’s Trident missiles.
 The plant also handles and stores material for the national defense stockpile.

 As of 1988, the plant has been able to produce all of the RDC/HMX combinations used by the USA and 90 percent that is used by countries that friendly with the US.

 The facilities are regulated and audited according to the Environmental Management System.
 Every few years, Holston Army Ammunition Plant must complete an ISO 14001 successfully and register.
 The facilities were required to have Environmental Management Systems put in along with other federal facilities by December 2005.
 There were also several initiatives for the plant including water conservation and replacing fluorescent lighting with LED lighting.
 A recycling program was enacted to help save on costs and carbon footprints.

 Major modernization plans went into place in 2013 to ensure that the Holston Army Ammunition Plant remained a valuable asset to the Joint Forces.
-The US Army granted BAE Systems a $27 million contract to finish construction of a new, state-of-the-art and energy-saving chemical processing facility that would be located at the Holston Army Ammunition Plant in Kingston.
+The US Army granted BAE Systems a $27 million contract to finish construction of a new, state-of-the-art and energy-saving chemical processing facility that would be located at the Holston Army Ammunition Plant in Kingsport.